NathanKr/next.js-iron-session-playground/README.md

 <h2>Introduction</h2>
 This project demonstrates how to securely persist session data using encrypted cookies with iron-session.
-While a Next.js app is used in this demonstration, the solution is also compatible with Node.js/Express.
+While a Next.js app is used in this demonstration, the solution is also compatible with Node.js / Express.

 <h2>Motivation</h2>
 In an application, post2youtube, I need to login to Google to retrieve a code that is used to obtain an access token for the YouTube API.
 I have a POC for this, but I need to log in every time.
-The solution is to persist the access token that we receive, which can be stored in a cookie (check the cookie POC <a href='https://github.com/NathanKr/cookie-playground'>cookie-playground</a>).
+The solution is to persist the access token that we receive, which can be stored in a cookie (check the cookie POC <a href=https://github.com/NathanKr/cookie-playground>cookie-playground</a>).
 However, the cookie appears in clear text, posing a security risk.

 <h2>Solution</h2>